10 Best Vitamin C Supplements Reviewed & Compared

 This is the most expensive supplement on this list, which is bound to turn off many individuals who are just looking for a bit of extra Vitamin C to help them get through flu season.
 However, if you’re looking for enough Vitamin C to last you for the next few years, this is the package to buy.

-- Enormous volume per package
+High volume per package

 Nutribiotic’s formula is made of Sodium Ascorbate, a substance derived from a combination of salt and ascorbic acid.
 Using the salt as a filtration method, this formula has extremely pure Vitamin C crystals packed in each serving.
 However, some residual salt is left in the formula to the detriment of its overall purity.

-Since the ascorbic acid used to synthesize the Vitamin C in this supplement was filtered, no bitter or tart taste is present when consuming this formula.
-Instead there is a mild salty taste, which is due to the sodium filtration method used to get pure crystals.
+Since the ascorbic acid used to synthesize Vitamin C in this supplement was filtered, no bitter or tart taste is present when consuming this formula.
+Instead, there is a mild salty taste, which is due to the sodium filtration method used to get pure crystals.
 According to customers, this taste is considerably better than other supplements on the market.